EricZhang527/Hospital_data/readme.markdown

 *2. A ipynb file containing the methods used to manipulate data and generate subsets of data.*

-*3. A .csv file containing the subset of data from the original .csv file.*
+*3. A .csv file containing the subset of data from the original .csv file that compares the medical resources of South Carolina and North Carolina.*

 This csv file is the subset of the original data, which compares and contrasts the hospital data from North Carolina and South Carolina.

+*4 A .csv file containing the subset of data from the  oroginal .csv file that is used as an example of data merging.*

+*5 This readme file.
+Have fun!*

 **Playing around with the repository**